AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 1. Select **Blank Query** and click the **Connect** button
 1. Click the **Advanced Editor** button in the Query section of the ribbon in the **Power Query Editor**
 1. Paste the query from the desired .pq file
+1. Replace the "PATH_TO_CONFIG" placeholder with the path to your 'appsettings.json' file
 1. Click the **Done** button
 1. If the .pq file defines a function, fill out the parameters and click the **Invoke** button
 1. If GetDataView.pq is being used, the table that is generated will need to be expanded by clicking the expand column button on the **Column1** header